Impact of Antibiotics on the Intestinal Microbiome

 New Clinical Research on Antibiotics and the Microbiome in Pets

 In a recently published study, the use of metronidazole and its effects on the microbiome were evaluated.In this study, they also evaluated the use of a hydrolyzed diet with and without metronidazole.
 The study concluded that the group of dogs who received metronidazole as well as the group who received the hydrolyzed diet and metronidazole had significant alterations to the microbiome composition.

-Certain gut bacteria are known to be important to canine intestinal health were shown to have decreased due to antibiotic usage.
-This reduction in key bacteria did not fully resolve 4 weeks after discontinuation of metronidazole.
+Certain gut bacteria are known to be important to canine intestinal health and were shown to have decreased due to antibiotic usage.
+This reduction in key bacteria did not fully resolve 4 weeks after the discontinuation of metronidazole.
 The canines fed the hydrolyzed protein diet alone did not experience any damage to the microbiome.
 (Pilla, et al. 2020)

 A similar study evaluated the impact of the antibiotic tylosin on the intestinal microbiome of healthy dogs.
 The study concluded that dogs that received tylosin, experienced fecal dysbiosis, which did not consistently resolve after tylosin cessation.
 They also determined that the bile acid metabolism in the intestinal tract was altered secondary to antibiotic administration.
 Bile acids play an important role in maintaining the microbiome.
 (Manchester, et al. 2019)

 An Alternative to Antibiotics